 These quality hardcover books are full of gorgeous full-color photos and pictures, interesting information.
 Opportunities for discussion and narration are inserted during the lesson.
 Experiments and assignments follow with opportunities to add to your notebook.
 Each book is divided into chapters that I use as our week's science focus.
 Written on a 4th grade level, so young ones will enjoy hearing it read aloud, and older students can read it themselves (although they still sure enjoy hearing it read aloud in a family setting, where discussions can develop).
 Information supports the National Standards of Science, but more importantly, supports Christian beliefs.
 This in-depth approach uses the elements of the Charlotte Mason and classical methods for a wonderful learning experience!

 Choose the topic your family is most interested in learning first—that's the fun of it!
 Then progress to the next topic of interest.
-Here is the order they were written in, if you have no preference: Astronomy, Botany, Zoology 1: Flying Creatures, Zoology 2: Swimming Creatures and finally, Zoology 3: Land Animals and finally Human Body and Physiology.
-If you are wishing for more, no worries: two books, one on Anatomy and another covering Physics + Chemistry are in the works by this excellent author!
+Here is the order they were written in, if you have no preference: Astronomy, Botany, Zoology 1: Flying Creatures, Zoology 2: Swimming Creatures, Zoology 3: Land Animals, 4: Human Body and Physiology, 5: Chemistry and Physics.